 A narcissist has an exaggerated sense of self-importance and self-worth.
 As a result, they want excessive attention and admiration from the people around them and generally lack empathy for others.
 If you are wondering how to deal with a narcissist husband or wife, reading our post can help you.

 Living with a narcissistic partner is never easy.
 Narcissists usually have troubled relationships because they are self-centered and unmindful of their partner’s needs.
 They always prioritize themselves and try to manipulate their partners for their benefit.
-They want to be treated superior and are dominant in a relationship.
-However, ending a relationship isn’t always the way out.
-You need to understand them and try some useful tips to deal with a narcissistic spouse.
+They want to be treated as superior and are dominant in a relationship.
+A narcissistic spouse can cause you emotional distress and psychological harm.
+However, ending a relationship isn’t always the way out, and you may want to understand narcissism before coming to any conclusions.
+This article outlines the types and signs of narcissism and provides practical ways to cope with a narcissistic spouse.

 What Is Narcissism?